poridhiEng/poridhi-labs/Poridhi Labs/Observability and Monitoring/Prometheus Labs/Lab 10/README.md

   ![alt text](./images/image-4.png)

+Now, we can explore a demo of different PromQL queries and Node Exporter metrics using the Prometheus UI.

 ## Introduction to PromQL

 PromQL is the primary method for querying metrics in Prometheus.
 A PromQL expression is sent to the Prometheus server, which evaluates the query and returns the corresponding data.
 The returned data can be: